chrisaiello/tools-library/PowerShell/readme.md

 ## smart_rename

-A script to correct Windows host names based on a user defined regex.
+A script to correct Windows host names based on a user-defined regex.